 Identifier: AC 0346

-Abstract The University of Nevada School of Medicine is accredited every seven years by the Liaison Committee on Medical Education (LCME).
+Overview The University of Nevada School of Medicine is accredited every seven years by the Liaison Committee on Medical Education (LCME).
 The LCME's responsibility is to accredit programs of medical education leading to the M.D. degree in the U.S. and its territories, and is recognized by U.S. Secretary of Education, the U.S. Congress and by state, provincial (Canada), and territorial licensure boards.
-Accreditation records: survey questionnaires, reports of site visitation, and reports of the...
+The collection contains accreditation records: survey questionnaires, reports of site visitation,...